The “Every Frame a Painting” YouTube channel was created by Tony Zhou and Taylor Ramos in 2014.

 The channel was created by Tony Zhou, and until recently the videos were almost exclusively voiced by him or his friends.

 Every Frame a Painting has gained a large following over the years, and is considered one of the best educational resources on filmmaking currently available on YouTube.

 And he did a great job at that!
-The channel got even more popular after it was featured on sites like Gizmodo, Buzzfeed, USA Today, Vanity Fair, Mashable.
+The channel gained more popularity after it was featured on sites like Gizmodo, Buzzfeed, USA Today, Vanity Fair, and Mashable.

 Every Frame A Painting Analysis

 Every Frame a Painting is a youtube channel created by Tony Zhou.
 The channel focuses on the art of film and cinematography, analysing & exploring the craft of filmmaking through long-form videos with no narration.

 This week I’ll be looking at Ridley Scott’s sci-fi epic, Blade Runner (1982).

 Set in 2019, Blade Runner follows Deckard (Harrison Ford) as he hunts down and “retires” (essentially murders) rogue replicants who have left their assigned places and are now living among humans on Earth.

 The film is notable for its astonishingly atmospheric visuals, which have had a massive influence on the look and feel of sci-fi films to this day.
 Although multiple aspects make this movie visually appealing, I’m going to focus on three: cinematography, set design, and costume design.

 Without these three elements in perfect harmony with each other, this movie wouldn’t be anywhere near as visually memorable as it is today.